LoganConnor44/anki-templates/readme.md

 # Current Issues

-1. Accented pinyin has not been tested.
+1. Inputting *accented* pinyin into the *numbered* pinyin attribute has not been tested.
 I plan to add this because I'm sure most users have accented pinyin, rather than numbered, but this is something I don't have with my decks and haven't spent time on yet.
 2. Writing Card Types (Notes) - if it is a single character, it will animate twice.
 Currently, I'm writing this off as a feature because it's an easy issue to fix but don't mind the repeat.

 # Improvements